home-assistant/home-assistant.io/source/_posts/2021-01-14-security-bulletin.markdown

 Paulus

-**Edit: 15 January 2021**: Blog post updated to state 2021.1.3, which added some additional check.
+**Edit: 15 January 2021**: Blog post updated to state 2021.1.3, which added some additional checks.